afemal/Employee_Attrition/README.md

 * Random Forest

 ### Conclusion
-The decision tree performed better than the random forest, with a recall score of 0.87 and average precision of 0.85.
+The decision tree outperformed the random forest, with a recall score of 0.87 and average precision of 0.85.

 ### Navigation
 * Employee_Attrition: Data prep, EDA, and analysis conducted in Jupyter Notebook (Python)